waldner/snappymail-docker/README.md

 # only used if USE_SSL=1
 EXTERNAL_HTTPS_PORT=8443

+# optional: whether to generate and use a custom dhparams.pem file at startup (default: 1)
+# this may make the boot process longer
+DHPARAMS=0

 ```

 - If you want to use SSL (`USE_SSL=1`) and thus assigned values to `LOCAL_SSL_CERT` and `LOCAL_SSL_KEY` (and possibly `EXTERNAL_HTTPS_PORT`): create a `docker-compose.override.yml` in the same directory with the following content (or, if you cloned the repo, just run `cp docker-compose.override.yml.sample docker-compose.override.yml`):